What You Need to Know About Music Therapist

 Music Therapist Required Skills

-Music Therapists state the following job skills are important in their day-to-day work.
+When polled, Music Therapists say the following skills are most frequently used in their jobs:

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.